ISISComputingGroup/ibex_developers_manual/MERLIN,-LET-and-WISH-Oscillating-radial-collimators.md

 ```

 The explanation for these equations can be seen in the following diagram (courtesy of Ben Withers) ![ORC maths explanation](images/ORC.png)

+### WISH specifics

+The WISH collimator is slightly unusual in the way that it:
+1. Does not have timing information in the Galil code, so frequency can not be easily read back.
+To get around this in the Db it is aliased to the setpoint.
+1. Every x amount of oscillations it rotates 360 degrees - this is referred to as a "maintenance rotation".

+There is some logic in the OPI that will show the fields for the maintenance rotation such as how long until the next one and what the set value is before rotating.
+This is enabled on load of the wish Db file.